-3. The power-generating facility owner shall ensure that the relevant system operator or the competent authority of the Member State is notified about the permanent decommissioning of a power-generating module in accordance with national legislation.
+3. The power-generating facility owner shall ensure to change the status in the national tool in case of a permanent decommissioning of a power-generating module.

-The relevant system operator shall ensure that such notification can be made by third parties, including aggregators.
+The national registration tool shall ensure that such notification can be made by third parties, including aggregators.

 Article 31